MetalKnightCat/MetalKnightCat/README.md

 🎓 **Student Developer** | 🐍 **Python Enthusiast** | 🤖 **Machine Learning Enthusiast**

 Welcome to my GitHub profile.
 I am a dedicated student developer with a strong focus on Python programming and machine learning.
-My work revolves around building data-driven applications, solving complex problems, and continuously expanding my technical expertise through hands-on projects and learning.
 ---

 ## 🛠️ **Technologies & Tools**